Cuberick-Orion/CIRR/Test-split_server.md

  - **Important** A special entry shall be added to the file, indicating the version of the CIRR dataset used - in case of future changes made to the testing procedures.
    - e.g., `"version": "rc2"`

-An example `.json` file is available [here](demo_files/test.rand.v0.json).
+See [an example `.json` file](demo_files/test.rand.v0.json).
 You can try to upload it to the server - it shall pass all our sanity checks.

 ### Contact
 If you have any questions regarding our dataset, model, or publication, please create an issue in the [project repository](https://github.com/Cuberick-Orion/CIRR/issues), or email [zheyuan.liu@anu.edu.au](mailto:zheyuan.liu@anu.edu.au).